By Lawrence Haywood, Dec 18, 2024

 The Bitexco Financial Tower at night

-Is it the best time to visit Saigon?
-Definitely not, but it has its charms
+>> Is it the best time to visit Saigon?

-With all the merriment and joy to be found during the dry season in Saigon, it’s easy to assume that the city just shuts up shop for the wet season, happy with its work over the last 6 months and ready for a period of extended hibernation.
+With all the merriment and joy to be found during the dry season in Saigon, it’s easy to assume that the city just shut up shop for the wet season, happy with its work over the last 6 months, and ready for a period of extended hibernation.
 There is still half of the year to go, however, and Saigon plugs away under deluges of rain, undisturbed by a ferocity that the city has grown accustomed to over its long history.
-Though it’s hard to claim that the wet season is a better time to visit Saigon than the dry, the period between April and November is actually still a perfectly fine time to visit if proper research is done and precautions are taken.

 The stability in the temperature brought about by Saigon’s proximity to the equator is a full-year phenomenon.
 You will feel only the slightest difference in the perennial onslaught of heat, which increases maybe 2 or 3 degrees during the wet season to an average of 29°C (84°F).
-The air feels a lot cooler during one of Saigon’s iconic wet season rainstorms because of the break in humidity, offering widespread relief from the sometimes-stifling temperatures.
-For all intents and purposes though, life goes on unperturbed in Ho Chi Minh City.

 The real show in Saigon between April and November is in the sky.
 Rain falls in staggeringly large quantities and it is a fairly common spectacle, at least a handful of times, to see locals hauling their flooded bikes through streets that have become gushing rivers.
 It really is a sight to behold; the wet season rains are shamelessly entertaining in their brutality.
-Even the locals can’t help but crack a smile when they drive their motorbikes, legs up to handlebar-level, trying best to keep balance amid a fresh sea and the warped tangle of cheap plastic raincoats.
+Even the locals can’t help but crack a smile when they drive their motorbikes, legs up to handlebar level, trying their best to keep balance amid a fresh sea and the warped tangle of cheap plastic raincoats.

 Late April offers a precursor to the wet season before May kicks it up a level and provides the city with more rain than the entire dry season combined, with 140mm.
 This rises to 180mm in June and then to its apex in July, with 190mm of rain falling over 23 days out of 31.
-Rain levels then dance around this area for a couple of months before climbing down to 160mm in October and 120mm in November, just before the dry season provides some much needed relief.
-This dour outlook is enough to put off even hardy travellers, but it is important to note that rains are usually afternoon affairs, lasting between 1 and 3 hours as clouds release a torrent of water before relenting.
-As long as you can find some indoor entertainment for those hours, you will not leave Saigon disappointed.
+Rain levels then dance around this area for a couple of months before climbing down to 160mm in October and 120mm in November, just before the dry season provides some much-needed relief.

 It doesn’t take much beyond simple common sense to determine that all that rain means not much sun.
 While the rain can be tolerated, even enjoyed, and the temperature change between the dry season is minimal, the grey and cloudy days of the wet season are probably its biggest drawback.
-They’re not always firing on all cylinders, but clouds like to hang around during Saigon’s wet season just to keep the threat of rain alive, even if they don’t always deliver.

 From 6 hours per day in the dry season, the start of the wet season sees clouds congregate and sunshine hours drop down to 4 per day.
 This persists for the majority of the wet season, sometimes rising to around 5 hours per day, but usually steadfast at 4.
 While extended periods in the city can start to feel a bit gloomy during this time, short trips don’t make much of an impact on your mood and Saigon can still be enjoyed on a 2, 3 or 4-day visit.